-A number of activities provide financial support to DMS students including research assistantships from external and institutional sources, teaching assistantships at other departments and activities related to outreach organized by the DMS.
-Assistantships from research funds are awarded at the discretion of the main researcher.
-Students are encouraged to inquire about departmental funding opportunities.
+Financial support to DMS students include research assistantships from external sources, teaching assistantships at other departments and activities related to outreach organized by the DMS.
+Assistantships from research funds are awarded at the discretion of the principal and coprincipal investigatorsr.